nishitmistry/OS-Development/Readme.md

 ## Using Docker to simulate Linux

 Due to limited availability of linux system and my laziness to shift from windows to linux, i will be using Docker to excute code that i write.
-So i will be simulating OS inside a simulator ran by some simulating engine which runs on an OS, that my Pla (Friends refrence).
+So i will be simulating OS inside a simulator ran in an OS ran by some simulating engine which runs on an OS, that my Pla (Friends refrence).

 ### You can run Docker container with this command attaching the specified volume to container's volume

 ```
-    docker run -it --rm -v "D:\OS Development:/mnt/binaries" qemu
+    docker run -it --rm -v "D:\OS Development\bin:/mnt/bin" qemu
 ```

 ### For converting Assembly to binary i will be using Nasm assembler